probmods/probmods2/chapters/14-bayesian-data-analysis.md

 The answer is no, and the reason has to do with our metric for winning.
 Intuitively, we don't care whether your horse won or not, but how much money you win.
 How much money you win depends on how much money you bet, and the rule is, when we go to track, we have the same amount of money.

-(Intuitively, our money is probability, and we each have a distribution to bet; a distribution has probabilities that must must sum to 1.)
+In probabilistic models, our money is probabilities.
+Each model must allocate its probability so that it sums to 1.
 So my act of betting on horse A and horse B actually requires me to split my money (say, betting 50 / 50 on each).
 On the other hand, you put all your money on horse A (100 on A, 0 on B).
 If A wins, you will gain more money because you put more money down.

 This idea is called the principle of parsimony or Occam's razor, and will be discussed at length later in this book.
-For now, it's sufficient to know that more complex models will be penalized for being more complex intuitively because they will be diluting their predictions.
+For now, it's sufficient to know that more complex models will be penalized for being more complex, intuitively because they will be diluting their predictions.
-At the same time, more complex models are more flexible and can capture a wider variety of data.
+At the same time, more complex models are more flexible and can capture a wider variety of data (they are able to bet on more horses, which increases the chance that they will win some money).
 Bayesian model comparison lets us weigh these costs and benefits.